kazhala/dotbare/README.md

 ### freset

 Reset/unstage file, reset HEAD back to certain commits and reset certain file back to certain commits.
-Also supports reset HEAD back to certian commits either `--soft`, `--hard`, `--mixed`, as well as reset a file back to certian commits.
+Also supports reset HEAD back to certain commits either `--soft`, `--hard`, `--mixed`, as well as reset a file back to certain commits.
 More information on differences [here](https://git-scm.com/docs/git-reset#Documentation/git-reset.txt-emgitresetemltmodegtltcommitgt).

 - Default: list all staged files and unstage the selected files.
 Support multi selection.
 - -a: list all tracked files and then prompt commits selection.
 Reset selected file back to the selected commits.
 (Default: `--mixed`)